Zen-trepreneur/Timesheet/README.md

 ## 2. Project Overview

 ### Project Description
-The Time-Entry Application is a Django-based solution allowing users to log and manage time entries for tasks associated with projects.
+The Time-tracking Application is a Django-based solution allowing users to log and manage time entries for tasks associated with projects.
 This application facilitates productivity insights and helps managers track hours on a project basis, ultimately improving resource management and accountability.

 ### Stakeholders
 - **End-Users**: Employees logging task hours.